pandeypratibha/Chessboard/README.md

 # Chessboard
-a Chessboard design with HTML and CSS
+A Chessboard design with HTML and CSS